JC-2021/MiniGames_Python_Java/README.md

-## Interesting little programs with Python && Java.
+## Interesting little programs with Python and Java.

 #### (To be updated...)